ShahAmin26/Systems-Engineering-Report-2-/README.md

 # Systems-Engineering-Report-2-
-Coding files for simulation and uncertainity analysis work for report 2 CDSS-Statistical-Analysis
+Coding files for chapter 5 of my report - simulation and uncertainity analysis work for report 2 CDSS-Statistical-Analysis